zacherydickson/HUBDesign/README.md

 an appropriate value here allows for breadth of coverage while maintaining specificity

 * `--penetrance`
-The minimum proportion of a node's decendants which have a particular gene for that gene to be included in the pseudo-genome for that node.
-High values potentially allow for non-identifying horizontally transferred elements, while low values eliminate many regions from consideration for cross-reactivity reducing specificity of the the final probe set.
+The minimum proportion of a node's descendants which have a particular gene for that gene to be included in the pseudo-genome for that node.
+High values potentially allow for non-identifying horizontally transferred elements, while low values eliminate many regions from consideration for cross-reactivity reducing specificity of the final probe set.

 * `--tiling-density`
 The minimum tiling density to aim for during probe selection.
 Higher tiling density results in more